This post is about the left-handed ukulele and everything you need to know about it!

 To put it simply: A left-handed ukulele is a normal ukulele with the strings in the opposite order.

-No big deal!
-First of all, try playing a regular right-handed Ukulele.
-If you think you can handle it, don’t bother changing strings.
-We say this because the world is made for right-handed people, and not for those of us who are left-handed.
+Don’t worry!
+First of all, you should try playing a regular right-handed Ukulele.
+If you feel comfortable with it, you don’t need to change strings.
+We say this because the world is designed for right-handed people, and not for us lefties.

-On the other hand, if you search, you can find a lot about how to tune a ukulele for left-handed people, left-handed chords for Ukulele, and so on.
+However, if you look around, you can also find a lot of information about how to tune a ukulele for left-handed people, left-handed chords for Ukulele, and so on.
 It is also possible to buy a left-handed Ukulele.

 (#Ad)